Recruitment Materials & Guidelines

 Teaser Advertisements:

-For online recruitment, projects may use teaser ads placed on social media sites where character length permits the following information:
+For online recruitment, projects may use teaser ads placed on social media sites such as where character length is limited:

 - the teaser mentions that it is a research project;